 A contract warehouse is a third-party logistics (3PL) storage facility that stores goods on behalf of a client.
 The client and the warehouse enter into a contract, which can range from months to years.
 The agreement may have a fixed fee structure or operate on a cost-plus model.
 Contract warehouses can also perform many other services, such as handling, packing, labeling, fulfillment and similar activities.
 Let’s talk more about this potential solution for your long-term storage needs and how to find warehouse contracts that will work in your favor.

-Many companies need to store their goods or supplies for various reasons, and contract warehousing is one of the many storage options they can choose from.
-Companies that don’t want to build, buy or rent their own warehouse space can contract out to a company specializing in warehousing.
-This company will handle the storage, shipping and receiving of merchandise on behalf of their client.
-They can also add value by taking on more logistical tasks such as inventory management.
+Many companies need to store their goods or supplies for various reasons, and contract warehousing is one of the many dedicated storage options to choose from.
+Companies that don’t want to build, buy or rent their own warehouse space can enter into a third-party warehouse agreement with an outside provider who specializes in dedicated warehousing.
+This third-party warehouse provider will handle the storage, shipping and receiving of merchandise on behalf of their client.
+They can also add value by taking on more logistical tasks such as inventory management and making sure to follow distribution best practices.

 Differences Between Contract Warehousing and Other Options